MONITORING/RESEARCH TO INCREASE UNDERSTANDING OF THE POTENTIAL EFFECTS OF SURTASS LFA SONAR TRANSMISSIONS ON BEAKED WHALES AND/OR HARBOR PORPOISES

 - Dr. Brandon L. Southall (chair)

 The SAG convened twice during 2012 to 2013 and developed a strategic, iterative, parallel research approach for beaked whales (primarily involving field work with existing methods) and harbor porpoises (primarily involving laboratory studies with existing methods) that could be implemented to address specific information gaps, if deemed necessary.
-The LFA SAG Report of their recommended research approach was submitted to the National Marine Fisheries Service in August 2013.
+The report of the SAG’s recommended research approach was submitted to the National Marine Fisheries Service in August 2013.

 In their report, the SAG concluded that the available data suggest that the potential for adverse effects to beaked whales and harbor porpoises from exposure to SURTASS LFA sonar appears limited.
 They also concluded that the potential effects of SURTASS LFA sonar on marine mammal species within these two odontocete taxa would depend largely on the frequencies of the transmissions relative to the species’ hearing sensitivity, the species’ responsiveness to underwater sounds, and the spatial overlap between SURTASS LFA sonar mission areas and the species’ distributions.
 However, the SAG concluded that a number of research questions should be addressed to verify this conclusion and provided several specific recommendations to address the research questions.

-LOW FREQUENCY SOUND SCIENTIFIC RESEARCH PROGRAM (LFS SRP)
+LOW FREQUENCY SOUND SCIENTIFIC RESEARCH PROGRAM (LFS SRP): MARINE MAMMALS

 When the use of SURTASS LFA sonar was first proposed in the mid 1990’s, very little data existed upon which an assessment of the potential effects could be based.
 Therefore, the Navy convened the Low Frequency Sound Scientific Research Program (LFS SRP) to investigate the reaction of species engaged in critical, biologically-important behaviors to the low-frequency transmissions produced by the LFA system.
-Species were selected that were believed to be sensitive to low-frequency sound.
-If the prevailing hypothesis was confirmed that received sound levels of approximately 140 dB would cause avoidance behaviors by marine mammals, then LFA probably would not have been deployed or its use would have been severely restricted.
+The selected marine mammal species are believed to be sensitive to low-frequency sound.
+If the prevailing hypothesis was confirmed that received sound levels of approximately 140 dB would cause avoidance behaviors by marine mammals, then LFA sonar transmissions would not have been suspended or its use would have been severely restricted.

 The LFS SRP was conducted in three phases.
-The chart shows the location of each phase.
+The following map figure shows the location of each SRP phase.

 - Phase I (Sept-Oct 97) – Species: Blue and Fin Whales